thomashuss/patch1/README.md

 Once a patch has been selected in the Patch List Pane, you are able to edit its tags in the Meta Pane.
 To add a tag to the selected patch, click the `Add Tag` button and enter the desired tag in the prompt.
 To remove a tag, select it in the tag editor list and click the `Remove Tag` button.

-Of course, it's impractical to manually add tags to tens or hundreds of thousands of patches.
-That's where name- and parameter-based tagging come in.

 #### Name-based tagging

 This method tags patches whose name matches a regular expression.
 All name-based tagging functionality is available in the `Edit -> Run name-based tagging with...` menu; Patch1 comes with its own reasonable definitions (the `built-in definitions` option), or you can define your own in a JSON file (the `custom definitions` option).